synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

     static ɵfac: i0.ɵɵFactoryDeclaration<NgDiagramBaseNodeTemplateComponent, never>;
 }

-// Warning: (ae-forgotten-export) The symbol "NgDiagramBaseService" needs to be exported by the entry point index.d.ts
-//
 // @public
 export class NgDiagramClipboardService extends NgDiagramBaseService {
     copy(): void;
     cut(): void;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen paste(position: Point): void;
+    paste(position: Point): void;
     // (undocumented)
     static ɵfac: i0.ɵɵFactoryDeclaration<NgDiagramClipboardService, never>;